 Car loan options with bad credit

-If you do have bad credit, there are still some car loan options available to you to assist you in purchasing a car.
+If you do have bad credit, there are still some car loan options available that can help you buy a car:

 - Payday loans.
 Payday loans allow you to borrow a small amount of money over a short period of time.
-You can usually borrow between $100-$2,000 and borrow the money between 16 days to 1 year.
+You can usually borrow between $100 and $2,000 and borrow the money for 16 days up to 1 year.
 Bad credit isn’t typically an issue with these types of loans.
 However, they do have a higher interest rate.

 - Bad credit lenders.
 Some lenders deal specifically in lending money to those with bad credit to help them purchase a car.
 Bad credit lenders take the risk associated with your bad credit as they specialise in this area.
 However, rates and fees tend to be higher again.

 - Credit repair.
-Credit repair can assist you in finding any errors on your credit file, eliminating these and widening your options available for a car loan.
+Credit repair can assist you in finding and eliminating any errors on your credit file and widening your car loan options.

 Improving your chances of being approved for a personal loan